Acylation/obsidian-chem/README.md

 2. Copy these files to your local path `[yourvault]/.obsidian/plugins/chem/`.
 You may need to create the folder `chem` by yourself.
 3. Launch/restart Obsidian, or refresh the plugin list, you will see this plugin.
 4. In the plugin list, enable `Chem` and enjoy!

+> [!Note]
+> If you want to utilize `RDKit.js`, Chem plugin would try to fetch `RDKit_minimal` and `RDKit_minimal.wasm` files from [release](https://github.com/Acylation/obsidian-chem/releases/latest).
+If you have problem connecting GitHub, please download them manully and put them in the directory `[yourvault]/.obsidian/plugins/chem/rdkit/` for recognization and loading.

 ## Plugin Scope